 We are proud to offer our customers same-day service.
 Orders received by 4:30 p.m.
 Monday through Thursday are available for pick-up by 7:00 p.m.
 On Fridays and Saturdays, orders received by 3:00 p.m. are available for pick-up by 5:00 p.m.

 Forms of Payment Accepted

-We accept cash, money orders, debit cards (pin # verification - no credit cards please) and Fintech at all our Mixed Beverage locations.
+We accept cash, money orders, debit cards, credit cards and Fintech at all our Mixed Beverage locations.
 We also accept company checks ONLY if they have an original letter of credit from the bank on file.